genesys/mollitia/docs/src/guide/customization/addons/redisStorage.md

 * ttl

-This option could be used to avoid keeping some keys in Redis storage for a long duration.
+This option could be used to avoid keeping some keys in Redis for a long duration.
 Setting ttl to 0 deactivate the ttl.

-Please note that this option is only applicable when the Redis Storage is used with SlindingCountBreaker module, as SlidingTimeBreker module and RateLimit module come with existing ttl (slidingWindowSize for SlidingCoundBreaker, limitPeriod for RateLimit).
+Please note that this option is only applicable when Redis is used with SlidingCountBreaker module, as SlidingTimeBreaker module and Ratelimit module come with existing ttl (slidingWindowSize for SlidingCountBreaker, limitPeriod for Ratelimit).

 This option is converted to a number of seconds, and rounded to the next integer.